telerik/kendo-react/docs/knowledge-base/chart-rounded-bar-corners.md

 This is an example showcasing how to limit the value:

 {% meta id height:540 %}
+{% embed_file charts/chart-rounded-bar-corners/app.jsx preview %}
-{% embed_file charts/chart-rounded-bar-corners/main.jsx preview %}
+{% embed_file charts/chart-rounded-bar-corners/main.jsx %}
 {% endmeta %}